plues/data/docs.md

 - `pversion`: Curriculum version.
 - `name`: name of the course.

-Below the `<b>` there is one or none `<minors>` tag containing the possible minor courses this major course is combinable with.
+Below the `<b>` there is one or none `<minors>` tag describing the possible minor courses a major course is combinable with.
 These are stated as `<minor>` tags annotated with the following attributes:

 - `stg`: Short name of the course.
 - `pversion`: Curriculum version.